nmccrory/ops-docs/proxy_cheatsheet.md

 	255.255.255.255 broadcasthost
 	::1             localhost

-	54.149.1.10 example.com www.example.com
+	35.166.147.204 example.com www.example.com
 ```
 Once this is saved, navigate to the domain in your browser.
 If the configuration is valid, you should see the site loading from our infrastructure, and non-www should redirect automatically to www.

 **Important:** Remove the /etc/hosts entry immediately after you have completed verification to ensure your system is relying on real DNS records to load the domain.
 Failure to remove the modification will make it impossible to verify the site is properly configured when client DNS records are repointed.

 ## Some Helpful Jenkins Jobs
-**These jobs only run the proxy portion of the drudfab deployment.** If you've made a change in databags/nmdhosting/SITENAME, chances are you cannot use this job.
+**These jobs only run the proxy portion of the drudfab deployment.** If you've made a change in databags/drudhosting/SITENAME, chances are you cannot use this job.
 If however you just edited the proxy layer and no changes need to be made on the web server itself, (i.e. changing the web server's vhost file to accept a new url, adding wp rewrite entries, etc)

-- [https://leroy.nmdev.us/job/ops-proxy-single-entry](https://leroy.nmdev.us/job/ops-proxy-single-entry/build?delay=0sec) - Updates a single site's configuration on the proxy servers given a sitename/client key and an environment.
-- [https://leroy.nmdev.us/job/ops-deploy-by-url](https://leroy.nmdev.us/job/ops-deploy-by-url/build?delay=0sec) - Updates a sinlge site's configuration given a URL. _This URL cannot have http or https in it._
+- [https://leroy.drud.com/job/ops-deploy-by-url](https://leroy.drud.com/job/ops-deploy-by-url/build?delay=0sec) - Updates a sinlge site's configuration given a URL. _This URL cannot have http or https in it._